Looking for some long weekend trips from San Francisco? You’re in luck, neighbor! I’ve got 25 fantastic ideas for you!

 - If driving, 4-6 hours away should be your max.

-- Understand you most likely will not be able to see eeeeeeverything you want.
+- Understand you most likely will not be able to see eeeeeeverything you want, so prioritizing is the name of the game

 By taking one day off of work (either Friday or Monday) and flying out on the last possible flight (late Thursday night or Friday night, depending on what day you take off), you get two full days in your destination (excluding travel days).
 Plan accordingly.